sidarayteli/M2-EmbSys/Project/1_Requirements/README.md

 ### Threats
 * Best applications are available
-* May be majority of farmers willn't use because lack of guidense
+* May be majority of farmers willn't use because of lack of guidense

 ## 4W 1H
 ### Who